-These studies are backed up by personal stories from stroke survivors who had both outstanding results and no results at all .
+These studies are backed up by personal stories from stroke survivors who have seen the incredible effects of acupuncture after stroke.

 If you’re interested in natural, alternative ways to recover from stroke, acupuncture could be a good fit for you, as long as your doc says it’s okay.

-Oxygen therapy is a way to treat stroke that involves lying in an oxygen chamber while inhaling pure oxygen for 60-90 minutes.
+Oxygen therapy is a method of enhancing stroke recovery that involves lying in a chamber while inhaling pure oxygen for 60-90 minutes.

 The idea behind oxygen therapy is this:

 When your brain is busy rewiring itself after stroke, it requires even more oxygen – more than the 20% it already consumes from your body.

 Oxygen therapy helps supply your brain with extra oxygen, which is thought to fuel neuroplasticity.

 Since this stroke treatment is new, most insurances don’t cover it, so you may want to consider other less-expensive options.